linode/docs/docs/email/postfix/postfix-spf-dkim-debian-8.md

 ![Linode DNS manager add TXT record](/docs/assets/9903_DKIM_TXT_record.png)

-Repeat this for every domain you handle mail for, using the `.txt` file for the key entry for that domain.
+Repeat this for every domain you handle mail for, using the `.txt` file for that domain.

 ## Test your configuration ##